 Our Spinal Program delivers patient-centered, cost-effective care with access to physicians, nurses, orthotists (who create braces for scoliosis treatment), physical therapists and social workers.
 We see patients at our locations in Boston, Lexington, Peabody and Waltham—all in Massachusetts.

 We’ll make your visit as convenient as possible and develop an individualized treatment program for your child that continues into adulthood.
 Our scoliosis team uses an array of tools and techniques to boost brace compliance, because wearing the brace for the prescribed number of hours per day plays a significant role in treatment success.

 Our doctors are at the forefront of cutting-edge research and innovation, including being involved in the early development of the VEPTR™ (Vertical Expandable Prosthetic Titanium Rib) for treatment of thoracic insufficiency syndrome in skeletally immature patients.
-Boston Children’s also developed the Boston Brace, a widely used treatment for idiopathic scoliosis.

 For more information about our services, or to schedule an appointment or consultation, please call 617-355-6021.

 For families residing outside of the United States, please call Boston Children's International Health Services at 01-617-355-5209.